-Our first exercise involves the cyclical recovery beginning in 2009 and ending in early 2020.
+We add to the stock of proposed solutions with what we call the anchored-inflation method, in which the natural rate is identified from the actual unemployment rate for months when inflation is equal to its anchored value.
+We study the cyclical recovery beginning in 2009 and ending in early 2020.
 During that recovery, inflation stayed close to the Fed's target of two percent per year.
 We posit that the inflation anchor remained close to constant at two percent.
 Accordingly, the unemployment rate was close to the natural rate.
-Observed unemployment glided down from 10.0 percent at its maximum to 3.5 at its minimum.
-Our conclusion is that the natural rate glided down fairly closely to the same path.
+Observed unemployment glided down from 10.0 percent at its maximum to 3.5 percent at its minimum.
+Our conclusion is that the natural rate declined along fairly close to the same path.
+That is, the natural unemployment rate stayed close to the actual rate during the recovery.